MarkJohnstoneGitHub/VBA-IDictionary/README.md

  ## Future Modifications
 From the initial release have improved the performance of processing case-senstive string keys by appropriately 20% and there are now limited opportunities for future performance improvements.
 Any suggestions for performance improvements or issues are highly welcomed.

-Also testing is required on the Mac platform and VBA 6 which I'm unable to test.
+Also testing is required on the Mac platform and VB 6 which I'm unable to test.

 In a separate project will aim to extend the VBA-IDictionary project with an IList and/or ICollection interface.